 Passenger services commence north of Norchard as far as Tufts Bridge.
-It is the renovation of this bridge that is now the princple hurdle in restoring sevices northwards, with environmental considerations and Foot-and-Mouth disease hindering progress.
+It is the renovation of this bridge that is now the next major hurdle in restoring services northwards, with environmental considerations and Foot-and-Mouth disease hindering progress.

 Passenger services are extended to as far as Whitecroft level crossing, although the lack of station means that passengers cannot alight or board trains here, and the lack of run-around facility means that most services are done by the DMU set (although a steam autotrailer is occasionally used).
-The principle hurdle to Parkend is now putting gates on Whitecroft crossing.
+The next major task is installing gates on Whitecroft crossing.

 The South Wales Pannier Group, owners of 9642, decide to put the locomotive up for sale.
 The DFR decides to make a bid for it